 Most of these blogging courses are taught by bloggers who’ve not only built massive audiences of their own, but have also grown their blogs into becoming full-time businesses for themselves.
 Because when it comes to learning how to start a profitable blog, it pays dividends to learn only from those who’ve actually walked the walk.

-Now, I bet I can guess why you’re here.
-You’ve always had blogging in the back of your mind—maybe you love writing but can’t settle on a topic, or you have knowledge you want to share but can’t get your head around how to set up a website to share it.
+If you’re wondering whether or not investing in a paid blogging course will be the right decision, I bet I can guess why you’re really here.
+You’ve had blogging in the back of your mind—maybe you love writing but can’t settle on a topic, or you have knowledge you want to share but can’t get your head around how to set up a blog to properly share it.

-When it comes to blogging courses, there are a few different options for where to find them.
+When it comes to blogging courses, there are a few different options for where to find the best ones.

-Some creators (like me) host their blogging courses through their own websites—so if you have a blogger you really admire, it’s worth checking to see if they have anything available directly.
+Some creators (like me) host their blogging courses through their own websites—like with Built to Blog right here—so if you have a blogger you really admire and enjoy learning from, it’s worth checking to see if they have anything available directly.
 Going straight to the source means cutting out the middle-man, and you can often get special pricing or offers straight from the instructor.

 There are also platforms that specialize in hosting online courses—the major ones are Udemy and Skillshare.
 I’ve featured blogging courses from both platforms on this list, but there’s a lot of overlap.